 Another way to trade Tesla is through index trading.
 One such index is the NASDAQ 100, where Tesla is a major constituent.
 The NASDAQ 100 is generally available as a Cash CFD or a Futures CFD.
-Cash CFDs have lower spreads and are more suitable for short-term traders, while Futures CFDs are popular amongst position traders as no swap fees will be charged.
+Cash CFDs have lower spreads and are more suitable for short-term traders, while Futures CFDs are popular amongst position traders as no daily swap fees are charged.

 Buying Tesla shares directly is not the only way to invest in the company.
 Many investors might already own Tesla shares without being aware of it.
 Tesla is a major constituent of the NASDAQ index, and as such, many popular ETFs also have exposure to it.